fastenhealth/policy/source/sections/01-introduction.md

 The following process is used to request audit reports:

 1. Email is sent to support@lumahealth.io.
 In the email, please specify the type of report being requested and any required timelines for the report.
-2. Luma staff will log an Issue with the details of the request into the Customer Request Project on Asana.
-Asana is used to track requests status and outcomes.
+2. Luma staff will log an Issue with the details of the request into the Customer Success (under Requests) on ClickUp.
+ClickUp is used to track requests status and outcomes.
 3. Luma will confirm if a current NDA is in place with the party requesting the audit report.
 If there is no NDA in place, Luma will send one for execution.
-4. Once it has been confirmed that an NDA is executed, Luma staff will move the Asana Issue to "Under Review".
+4. Once it has been confirmed that an NDA is executed, Luma staff will move the request to "In Progress".
-5. The Luma Security Officer or Privacy Officer must Approve or Reject the Issue.
-If the Issue is rejected, Luma will notify the requesting party that we cannot share the requested report.
+5. The Luma Security Officer or Privacy Officer must Approve or Reject the request.
+If the Request is rejected, Luma will notify the requesting party that we cannot share the requested report.
-4. If the Issue has been Approved, Luma will send the customer the requested audit report and complete the Asana Issue for the request.
+4. If the Issue has been approved, Luma will send the customer the requested audit report and complete the task for the request.